AliceO2Group/WebUi/docs/skeleton/README.md

 npm init
 npm install --save @aliceo2/aliceo2-gui
 ```
-More about `npm init` and `package.json` in the [official docunmentation](https://docs.npmjs.com/files/package.json).
+More about `npm init` and `package.json` in the [official documentation](https://docs.npmjs.com/files/package.json).

 ### 3. Launch the application

-Start the server
+First, start the server

 ```bash
 node index.js
 ```

-Open your browser and navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080).
+Then, open your browser and navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080).

 To build a sample application step-by-step follow [Time server tutorial](../tutorial/time-server.md).